NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Cow milk, raw or pasteurized, is employed to a larger extent in processing cheddar.
 However, a small quantity of it is also produced by using goat and sheep milk.

 To prepare milk curdling, add starter culture to pasteurized milk after heating to 88-90 F in a large container or vat.
-After about 60 minutes, add rennet or other equivalents curdling agents like vinegar or lemon juice to further set the curd.
+After about 60 minutes, add rennet or other equivalent curdling agents like vinegar or lemon juice to further set the curd.
 Allow 30 to 40 minutes to set the curd completely.
 Gently cut the curd lengthwise with horizontal, followed by vertical wire harps.
 Allow the curds to heal for 10-15 minutes after cutting.
-Drain the whey and then allow fusing together of curd into a solid mass.
+Drain the whey and then allow the fusing together of curd into a solid mass.

 Next, salt is added to the milled curd for flavor and to stop further acid development.
 In the final step, the salt-cured curd is filled in cheese molds and pressed to form blocks of cheddar.
 Cheddar cheese blocks are then inserted in bags for vacuum packaging.
 Packaged cheese dispatched in storage for aging.